digital-asset/daml/docs/source/concepts/interoperability.rst

 .. image:: ./images/projecting-transactions-paint-offer-ledger-aware.svg
    :align: center
    :width: 60%
+   :alt: Projections for various parties to the split paint counteroffer workflow.
+The green ledger projections include the yellow ledger, but the yellow ledger projections do not include the green ledger.

 Definition »Projection for transfer actions«
   Let `act` be a transfer action annotated with an incoming ledger and/or an outgoing ledger.